iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Operator/Moreau Envelope and Proximal Mapping.md

 ---
 ### **Beck's Cheatsheet**
-See [[Amir's Prox Cheatsheet.pdf]] for more fast references and stuff.
+See [Amir's Prox Cheatsheet](../References/Amir's%20Prox%20Cheatsheet.pdf) for more fast references for more advanced examples of the proximal operator.